EricRohlfs/jetbot_wiki/3D-printing.md

-This page has useful information related to 3D printing the JetBot chassis.
+This page has useful information related to printing the JetBot chassis using a 3D printer.
 There are two methods for printing JetBot

 * Print by yourself
 * Use a printing service